Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/unix_intro.md

 ## Revoke permissions

 Revoke permissions with the `-` sign.
-In this case we revoke the user `foo`'s execute permission:
+In this case, we revoke the user `foo`'s execute permission:

 ```bash
 foo@bar$ chmod u-x file1.sh